 Housing costs in Natick are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Natick is a decidedly white-collar town, with fully 92.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Natick is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Natick who work in management occupations (18.36%), sales jobs (11.17%), and teaching (9.64%).

 Also of interest is that Natick has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Natick is also a town of artists.
 Natick has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Natick’s character.

-Natick is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Natick is a great place for families with children to consider.
+First of all, many other families with children live here, making Natick a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Natick has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Natick’s overall crime rate is lower than average for the country.

 Natick is a somewhat ethnically-diverse town.
 The people who call Natick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Natick residents report their race to be White, followed by Asian.
 Important ancestries of people in Natick include Italian, English, German, and Polish.